 In lieu of flowers the family prefers donations to Alzheimer’s Disease Research, First Lutheran Church Building Fund of Battle Lake or L.B.
 Homes Hospice.

 A funeral service for Marilyn will be held, Monday, June 21, 2021, at 11:00 AM at First Lutheran Church in Battle Lake.

 A visitation will be held on Sunday, June 20, 2021, from 2 to 4 PM, with a 4 PM Prayer Service, at the Glende-Nilson Funeral Home in Battle Lake and one-hour prior at the church.

 Interment will take place at First Lutheran Cemetery in Battle Lake.

 Funeral Home: Glende-Nilson of Battle Lake.

-To send sympathy gifts to the family or plant a tree in memory of Marilyn Elizabeth (Fuchs) Stolle, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Marilyn Elizabeth (Fuchs) Stolle, please visit our Tree Store.